|

 Beautiful Parallels |

-Both Jewish and Christian thinkers have pondered the possible significance of
+Both Jewish and Christian thinkers have pondered the possible

-the number fifty in relation to Pentecost [2, pp. 325-327].
-The first-century
+significance of the number fifty in relation to Pentecost [2, pp. 325-327].
+The

-association is a natural one.
+sins, so this association is a natural one.

 Another link with the Year of Jubilee also is worth considering.
 The Year of